curiousest/curiousest.github.io/_drafts/tabum/meta-notes.md

 modified_time: 'xxxx-xx-xxT00:00:00.001-05:00'
 ---

+## second try at this

+Reader mostly doesn’t know they’re consuming poetry.
+Make it subtle.

 # Intro / title / cover

 I want the reader to feel like they are the author of the next chapter for humankind.
 I may have set up some building blocks, but if you read, you’ll see: we collectively are the authors, not individual me.
 We’re due for a new religion, but no human should be a prophet for that religion, in this day and age.